Edinburgh Public Relations Help to Return Lost Cat to it’s Owner

-Linda went on to contact Holyrood Partnership client Eagle Couriers to help reunite her with her beloved cat.
+Linda went on to contact Holyrood PR client Eagle Couriers to help reunite her with her beloved cat.

 And pet-loving staff at the Scotland’s leading courier firm were only too happy to step in and bring Samson home free of charge.